Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 The base of the tower is a huge shopping mall, and you can probably find every kind of souvenir and food store while you’re in there!
 It goes deep underground and its easy to get lost in all the shops!
 Theres also a kids play area so if you have little kids you can drop them off there to do a crazy shopping spree.

-There can sometimes be a queue to get up to the observation deck, but it is definitely worth the wait (and the cost).
+There can sometimes be a queue to get up to the observation deck, but it is definitely worth the wait (and cost).

 There is nowhere in Tokyo which is going to give you a view from higher up, and there are two observation deck levels you can get to.
 Theres also an area with a glass floor, so if you’re a lover of being high up in the clouds, you can brave the glass and stand over and watch the tiny tiny people underneath!
+Theres always people trying to jump on the glass which is quite funny!

 Station: Ginza, Ginza-Itchome, Higashi-Ginza